 Among all the children enrolled in primary schools, the lowest enrollment rate is in Africa.
 UNESCO also reported marked gender inequalities: In most parts of Africa there is much higher enrollment by boys; in some, there are more girls, due to sons having to stay home and tend to the family farm.
 Africa has more than 42 million children and almost half the school-age child population is receiving no schooling.
 Two-thirds of these are girls.
 The USAID Center reports that as of 2005, 40% of school-age children in Africa do not attend primary school and there are still 46 million school-age African children who have never stepped into a classroom.

 The regional report produced by the UNESCO-BREDA education sector analyst team in 2005 indicates that less than 10% of African children are now allowed in the system.
 Four out of 10 children did not complete primary school in 2002/2003.
 So, five years after the World Education Forum and the adoption of the Millennium Goals, progress at primary level is far from decisive.
-The analysis highlights that principal efforts should be directed to reducing the number of dropouts per level.
-It appears also that geographical disparities (rural areas/urban areas) or economic disparities (low income households/wealthy households) are more significant and take longer to even-out than gender disparities.
+The analysis highlights those principal efforts should be directed to reducing the number of dropouts per level.
+It also appears that geographical disparities (rural areas/urban areas) or economic disparities (low-income households/wealthy households) are more significant and take longer to even-out than gender disparities.

 Education drives the economy compared to Finland and Kenya.
 The examples are mentioned below-